stack/Structure/README.markdown

 Structure is copyright © 2016 Stephen H. Gerstacker.
 It is free software, and may be redistributed under the terms specified in the `LICENSE` file.

+# Installation

+Currently only Carthage is supported.
+Add the following to your `Cartfile`:

+    github "stack/Structure"